StephenKappel/dataology/MsdnForums/ExplorationAndCommentary.md

 ```

-The first 13 columns are identifiers and data types that will not work well doing math (i.e. dates and booleans).
+The first 13 columns are identifiers and data types that will not work well doing math (i.e. string, dates, and booleans).
 Columns 14-17 are our success metrics.
-The remianing columns are attributes which might give us some interesting insight into what affects the success metrics.
+The remaining columns are attributes which might give us some interesting insight into what drives the success metrics.

-I will also append a few columns with engineered features that will make my life a little easier later on.
+I will append a few columns to *threads* with engineered features that will make my life a little easier later on.

 ```r